-The following is a description of some of the terms and conditions of the Bonds, which description is qualified in its entirety by reference to the Bond Resolution of the Bond Resolution authorizes the issuance and sale of the Bonds and prescribes the terms, conditions, and provisions for the payment of the principal of and interest on the Bonds by the District.
+The following is a description of some of the terms and conditions of the Bonds, which description is qualified in its entirety by reference to the Bond Resolution of the Board authorizing the issuance and sale of the Bonds.
+The Bond Resolution authorizes the issuance and sale of the Bonds and prescribes the terms, conditions, and provisions for the payment of the principal of and interest on the Bonds by the District.

-The Bonds will be dated September 1, 2025, with interest accruing from the Date of Delivery, and are payable on each February 1 and August 1 (each, an "Interest Payment Date") commencing February 1, 2026, until the earlier of stated maturity or prior redemption.
+The Bonds will be dated September 1, 2025, with interest accruing from the Date of Delivery, and are payable on each February 1 and August 1 (each an "Interest Payment Date") commencing February 1, 2026, until the earlier of stated maturity or prior redemption.
 The Bonds mature on August 1 in the amounts and years and accrue interest at the rates shown on the cover page of this Official Statement.
 Interest calculations are based on a 360-day year comprised of twelve 30-day months.
 The Bonds will be issued only in fully registered form in \$5,000 denominations or integral multiples thereof.